remyeltorro/celldetective/docs/source/signals-and-events.rst

 Principle
 ---------

-The single cell measurements described in the previous section are performed instantaneously, one image at a time, implying that there is not yet any integration of time or any description of dynamic phenomena.
+The single cell measurements described in the previous section are performed instantaneously, one image at a time, implying that there is no integration of time or description of dynamic phenomena yet.
 The time-dependence emerges naturally when these measurements are represented as single cell signals, *i.e.* 1D timeseries, over which we can hope to detect transitions characterizing the dynamic biological phenomena of interest.

 Our formulation for this problem is that cells can be classified into three categories with respect to an event :